 3. Reduce Your Labour Costs

 Since it is the employees who are the driving force in your restaurant, one usually tends to hire the best ones and that too in bulk.
-However, you need to focus on the quality of your staff and not on the quantity and that is where you increase your restaurant expenses.
-Some of the best ways to control labour costs are:
+However, you need to focus on the quality of your staff and not on the quantity, and that is where you increase your restaurant expenses.
+Some of the best ways for controlling your restaurant costs by monitoring the labor costs are:

-- Hiring Seasonal Staff: Instead of keeping a huge staff force all around the year, what you can do is hire seasonal staff who will help you manage the extra crowd that comes in during the festive season.
+- Hiring Seasonal Staff: Instead of keeping a large staff force all around the year, what you can do is employ seasonal staff who will help you manage the extra crowd that comes in during the festive season.

 - Scheduling Them Right: Mix your staff.
 You should not have all the experienced ones during the busy hours and the amateur ones during the slow hours.
 This will not help the inexperienced ones to grow and take up serious responsibilities when the senior employees are absent.
 Hence it is imperative that you schedule your young talents with the experienced ones so that you can train them on the go.